ecamenen/rgcca/README.md

 Performs multi-variate analysis (PCA, CCA, PLS, RGCCA) and projects the variables and samples into a bi-dimensional space.

 ## Description
-A user-friendly multi-blocks analysis (Regularized Generalized Canonical Correlation Analysis, RGCCA) with all default settings predefined.
+A user-friendly multi-blocks analysis (Regularized Generalized Canonical Correlation Analysis, RGCCA) with all default settings predefined [1, 2].
 Produce two figures to help clinicians to identify biomarkers: samples and variables projected on the two first component of the multi-block analysis.

 ### Input files (see data/ folder for examples)
 - ```blocks``` (.tsv or .txt) : tabulated files containing variables to analyse together.
 The samples should be in lines and labelled and variables in columns with an header.